deepthi-sasi/docker-js-app/README.md

-## demo app - developing with Docker
+## Demo app - Developing with Docker

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles